 It's great served hot in soups or as a replacement for rice or any other whole grain and cold in salad-like dishes.
 You can cook it in some water or in a flavoursome broth or stock.

-Quinoa is a good source or protein as well as having lots of other healthy vitamins and best of all it is SYN FREE, so if you are looking for something else to try and haven’t tried quinoa, add some to your shopping basket next time you are grocery shopping and give it a try.
+Quinoa is a good source or protein as well as having lots of other healthy vitamins, so if you are looking for something else to try and haven't tried quinoa, add some to your shopping basket next time you are grocery shopping and give it a try.

 So planning Christmas dinner this year, I just knew there had to be a yummy stuffing to dish up on the table.
-Christmas just doesn’t feel complete without it.
-But I wanted to come up with a recipe that didn’t involve using any healthy extra’s, that way those are free if I fancy a bit of cheese (a must on Christmas day) and also saved my healthy extra b choice for some Festive Mince Pie Baked Oats.
+Christmas just doesn't feel complete without it.
+But I wanted to come up with a recipe that didn't involve using any healthy extra's, that way those are free if I fancy a bit of cheese (a must on Christmas day).

 I already have these yummy Bulgur Wheat Sage and Onion Stuffing Balls which is also featured in this delicious Bulgur Wheat Sausage Sage and Onion Stuffed Chicken, but wanted to come up with a gluten-free recipe and quinoa seemed like the perfect option.
 That bag of tricoloured quinoa in my pantry was just begging to be used.

-For the sausage part of this Sausage Sage Onion Quinoa Stuffing, you can keep it really low syn by using some extra lean pork mince if you prefer which is syn free, but I chose to use some low syn pork sausage.
+For the sausage part of this Sausage Sage Onion Quinoa Stuffing, you can keep it really low by using some extra lean pork mince if you prefer which is fat free, but I chose to use some low fat pork sausage.

 I recommend using fresh sage if you can in this recipe, as you just won't get that same flavour from dried.
 Sage has a such a lovely flavour that is perfect for any stuffing recipe especially when serving with poultry like Chicken or Turkey.